-If you’re entitled to the pension increase, this amount will be taken into account when any benefits are calculated.
-As such, returning the increase would therefore not serve any purpose.
+Members are unable to return Pensions Increases as they are entitled to them under statutory legislation.
+If you’re entitled to the Pensions Increase, this amount will be taken into account when any benefits are calculated.
+As such, returning the increase would not serve any purpose.

 Where can I find out what my spouse will receive in the event of my death?

 Prior to your retirement, you will have received a set of paperwork which will have documented your pension in detail, including the amount of pension which would be payable to your spouse in the event of your death.
 Please refer to this documentation for those details.

 Who do I speak to if I think my tax code is incorrect?

 We are unable to change your tax code unless HMRC tells us to do so.
 If you have any queries about your tax code or tax liability, please contact HM Revenue & Customs.